untold02/Underspecification-Analysis/README.md

 thus providing insights into underspecification.

 ## **MobileNetV2:**
-Efficiency and Compactness: MobileNetV2 is a lightweight model optimized for mobile and edge devices.
+* **Efficiency and Compactness**: MobileNetV2 is a lightweight model optimized for mobile and edge devices.
 It utilizes depthwise separable convolutions to reduce the number of parameters and computational requirements, all while maintaining high accuracy.
 This model's design makes it interesting for underspecification analysis, as its architecture is focused on efficiency rather than complexity.